 By Derry Wade

-On the home stretch of their 10-week summer startup accelerator program, the 2018 i.Lab at UVA Incubator cohort traveled to Richmond’s new co-working space for entrepreneurs, 1717 Innovation Center, founded by a partnership between the nonprofit Startup Virginia and Capital One Financial Corp through their Future Edge initiative.
+On the home stretch of their 10-week summer startup accelerator program, the 2018 i.Lab at UVA Incubator cohort traveled to Richmond’s new community space for entrepreneurs and community organizations, 1717 Innovation Center, built by Capital One Financial Corp. as part of its Future Edge initiative.